krasserm/super-resolution/README.md

     python convert.py -i ./DIV2K -o ./DIV2K_BIN numpy

 In this example, converted images are written to the `DIV2K_BIN` directory.
-You'll later refer to this directory with the `--dataset` command line option.
+By default, training and evaluation scripts read from this directory which can be overriden with the `--dataset` command line option.

 ### JPEG compression